markmircea/news-aggregator/README.md

 │       │
 │       ├── ArticleAggregationService.php
 │       |    # Coordinates fetching from all news sources
-│       |    # Handles storing articles and avoiding duplicates
+│       |    # Handles storing articles and avoiding duplicates & cache management
 |       │
 │       └── CacheService.php
 │           # Caches the requests that are made for 24 hours so any subsequent requests go through redis